awsdocs/aws-net-developer-guide/doc_source/cognito-authentication-extension.rst

 Use Basic Authentication
 ------------------------

-Create an
-:sdk-net-api:`CognitoIdentityProviderClient <CognitoIdentityProvider/TCognitoIdentityProviderClient>`
-using
-:sdk-net-api:`AnonymousAWSCredentials <Runtime/TAnonymousAWSCredentials>`,
-which do not require signed requests.
+Create an :sdk-net-api:`AmazonCognitoIdentityProviderClient <CognitoIdentityProvider/TCognitoIdentityProviderClient>` using :sdk-net-api:`AnonymousAWSCredentials <Runtime/TAnonymousAWSCredentials>`, which do not require signed requests.
 You do not need to supply a region, the underlying code calls :code:`FallbackRegionFactory.GetRegionEndpoint()` if a region is not provided.
 Create :code:`CognitoUserPool` and  :code:`CognitoUser` objects.
 Call the :code:`StartWithSrpAuthAsync` method with an :code:`InitiateSrpAuthRequest` that contains the user password.

 .. literalinclude:: samples/cognito-extensions.cs
    :dedent: 8